junxit/us-congress-code/title-16/chapter-12/sec-797b.md

 ### References in Text

 The Federal Power Act, referred to in text, is act June 10, 1920, ch.
 285, 41 Stat.
-1063, as amended.
+1063.
 Part I of the Federal Power Act is classified generally to this subchapter (§ 791a et seq.).
 For complete classification of this Act to the Code, see section 791a of this title and Tables.

 ### Codification